mmakaay/flask_micron/documentation/users/quickstart.rst

 the full stack in order to test my code.

 Now imagine having to add extra features like :ref:`CSRF protection
-<csrf-protection>`, authentication and logging, you probably can foresee
+<user_csrf-protection>`, authentication and logging, you probably can foresee
 that things get out of hand fast.
 This is the reason that I started the Flask-Micron project, with the ultimate goal to bring back the implementation code for this kind of project to pure business logic.